NavisCarrierSolutions/MACS3.API.Services/csharp_stability.md

-# Sample: A dead simple Stability Calculation with Microsoft Visual Studio and C#:
+# A dead simple Stability Calculation sample
+This sampe shows how to quickly perform a cloudbased calculation using Microsoft Visual Studio, C# and MACS3.Connected SDKs.
+MACS3.Connected SDK packages can be installed into any .NET project, provided that the package supports the same target framework as the project.

 ## 1. Create a project
-MACS3.Connected SDK packages can be installed into any .NET project, provided that the package supports the same target framework as the project.

 * Open Visual Studio
-* Create a console-application
+* Create a Console App (C#)

 ## 2. Add the MACS3.Connected Stability SDK from nuget.org
 * In Visual Studio select Tools > NuGet Package Manager > Package Manager Console menu command
 * Once the console opens, check that the Default project drop-down list shows the project into which you want to install the package.
 * Enter the command ```Install-Package MACS3.Connected.SDK.Stability```

-## 3. Use the SDK in your project:
+## 3. Replace main.cs in your project with the following snippet
 ```
+using System.Collections.Generic;
+using System.Threading.Tasks;
+using Newtonsoft.Json;
-using MACS3.Connected.SDK.Stability;
+using Macs3.Connected;
 using Model = IO.Swagger.Model;

 namespace MACS3.Connected.StabilityTest